The Definitive Guide

 How to Light Lump Charcoal

-Skip the lighter fluid — it’s not necessary and it can affect flavor.
+Skip the lighter fluid — it’s not necessary and it can affect flavor, leaving a chemical residue on your food.
 A chimney starter with a few sheets of newspaper underneath will get lump fully lit and ready in about 10-15 minutes.

 Managing Grill Temperature